erigontech/interfaces/_docs/staged-sync.md

 Luckily, if we insert keys in a sorted order, this effect is not there, we fill pages one by one.

 That is where our ETL framework comes to the rescue.
-When batch processing data, instead of wrting it directly to a database, we first extract it to a temp folder (could be in ram if fits).
+When batch processing data, instead of writing it directly to a database, we first extract it to a temp folder (could be in ram if fits).
 When extraction happens, we generate the keys for insertion.
 Then, we load data from these data files in a sorted manner using a heap.
 That way, the keys are always inserted sorted.

 This approach also allows us to avoid overwrites in certain scenarios, because we can specify the right strategy on loading data: do we want to keep only the latest data, convert it into a list or anything else.